11 Best Places to Visit in California in Winter

 2. Mammoth Lakes

-If you love spectacular mountain scenery and downhill skiing, definitely add Mammoth Lakes to your list of places to visit in the winter.
-Rated high on the list of off-the-beaten-path destinations in California, the Mammoth Lakes area dazzles visitors with its dramatic High Sierra landscapes.
+If you love mountains and downhill skiing, definitely add Mammoth Lakes to your list of places to visit in the winter.
+The Mammoth Lakes area dazzles you with its dramatic High Sierra landscapes and its off-the-beaten-path appeal.

 Because of the high elevation, snow arrives early at Mammoth Lakes.
 The ski season usually begins at the end of November.
 With its peak at an altitude of 11,000 feet, Mammoth Mountain Ski Area gets around 400 inches of snowfall a year.

-Mammoth Mountain Ski Area is one of the best ski resorts in California, thanks to its expansive terrain of over 3,500 acres with 150 trails for alpine skiing.
-Visitors will also appreciate the wide choice of lodging options and restaurants in the Mammoth Lakes area.
+Mammoth Mountain Ski Area is one of the best ski resorts in California, thanks to its expansive terrain of over 3,500 acres with 175 trails for alpine skiing.
+You will also appreciate the wide choice of lodging options and restaurants in the Mammoth Lakes area.

-Mammoth Lakes is also famous for its hot springs, which draw many visitors during the wintertime.
-The Travertine Hot Springs in Bridgeport are natural geothermal pools on Bureau of Land Management property.
-This recreational hot springs site is open to the public for free.
+The famous Mammoth Lakes hot springs are another draw during the wintertime.
+The Travertine Hot Springs (natural geothermal pools) site in Bridgeport is open to the public for free.
 The town of Bishop also has hot springs.

 3. San Diego